raffay2k4/Swiggy-Data-Analysis-using-SQL/README.md

-### To gather these insights, answers to the following questions were obtained:
+### To gather insights, answers to the following questions were obtained:

 1. Which customers have never placed an order?
 2. What is the average price per dish across all restaurants?